 While other styles of sunglasses also offer protection, wrap-around styles have proven particularly effective during hay fever season due to their full coverage.

 Bring eye drops with you

-If you regularly suffer from hay fever, you’ll want to carry some anti-histamine eye drops with you when you’re out and about.
+If you regularly suffer from hay fever, anti-histamine eye drops are useful to keep with you when you’re out and about.

 You can find plenty of different eye drops/nasal sprays and other hay fever medicine at your local chemists, available as over-the-counter treatments.